japila-books/spark-sql-internals/docs/logical-operators/LeafNode.md

-title: LeafNode

-# LeafNode -- Base Logical Operator with No Child Operators and Optional Statistics
+# LeafNode &mdash; Base Logical Operator with No Child Operators and Optional Statistics

 `LeafNode` is the base of <<extensions, logical operators>> that have no [child](../catalyst/TreeNode.md#children) operators.